 - Work on new product developments:

 New products should be as low in emissions as possible for many reasons.
 Environmental footprints (product Life Cycle Assessments) give you the data you need to continuously make product improvements.
 Implementing Ecodesign in your products.

 - Create shared value business collaboration in supply chains:

-Often the supply chain accounts for more than 80% of a company’s or product’s environmental footprint.
+The supply chain often accounts for more than 80% of a company’s or product’s environmental footprint.
 Footprint insights allow highly valuable collaboration with suppliers that can lead to improved products and/or services.

 - Improve Marketing & Sales communications: